Operator learning meets inverse problems: A probabilistic perspective: Conclusion and outlook

 \bmhead*{Funding.} N.H.N. is supported by the U.S. National Science Foundation (NSF) under award DMS-2402036 and by a Klarman Fellowship through Cornell University's College of Arts \& Sciences.
 Y.Y. is partially supported by NSF award DMS-2409855.

 \bmhead*{Acknowledgments.} The authors thank Maarten de Hoop, Bamdad Hosseini, Matti Lassas, Youssef Marzouk, Richard Nickl, and Andrew Stuart for numerous discussions that helped to shape this chapter.
-The authors are also grateful to Nicolas Guerra for helpful comments on a previous version of the manuscript.
+The authors are also grateful to Nicolas Guerra and two anonymous referees for helpful comments on a previous version of the manuscript.